New recordings of music for large ensembles is now availableView Echo's Dream on the Discography page

 Symon Clarke has composed music for a wide range of ensembles from a set of duos for stringed instruments to full orchestra and for the Javanese and Balinese gamelan.
-His most recent composition is a symphony for large orchestra and he has recently recorded three song cycles for soprano and mixed ensembles with Natalie Raybould and the Brno Philharmonic Chamber Ensemble - to be released in early 2020.

 Symon’s music has been recorded by Ablaze Records and Alpha Beta Gamelan and broadcast in the UK, Germany, Holland, Ireland and the Philippines.
 As a student he won the Greater London Arts Composition Prize and has been a short-listed composer for the SPNM several times.
-His music was also highly recommended in the Uuno Klami International Composition Competition.
+His music has also been highly recommended in the Uuno Klami International Composition Competition.

 During the 1990s Symon studied, played and composed music for the Javanese and Balinese gamelan working in the UK, Holland, Germany and the far east.
 His music for these instruments has been widely played to great acclaim, including a performance at the Glastonbury Festival!

 His most recent recordings are a disc of three song-cycles, written over the last 15 years and sung by soprano Natalie Raybould with musicians from the Brno Philharmonic, conducted by Mikel Toms.
 His latest disc by the same musicians from Brno and Mikel Toms is of four recently composed pieces for various large chamber ensembles.